ehteshsm640/ehteshsm640/README.md

 - 👋 Hi, I’m @ehteshsm640
-- 👀 I’m interested in AI
+- 👀 I’m interested in Automation Testing
-- 🌱 I’m currently learning machine learning,data minning
+- 🌱 I’m currently learning machine learning,data minning,Automation FrameWork
 - 💞️ I’m looking to collaborate on Ai problems
 - 📫 How to reach me by my email adress which is ehtesham640@gmail.com